 15.4 Achieving high quality restoration must be integral to any proposals for minerals development.
-The strategy for restoration of minerals sites is consistent across the county and at the same time guides the restoration process towards a landform and land-use which are appropriate to the local landscape and biodiversity contexts.
+The strategy for restoration of minerals sites is consistent across the county and at the same time guides the restoration process towards a landform and land-use which is appropriate to the local landscape, biodiversity and geodiversity contexts.